JieLiu95/EraserDiT/README.md

 ## 🚀 Overview

-**EraserDiT** Interactively removes specified objects and automatically generates the corresponding prompts.
+**EraserDiT:** Interactively removes specified objects and automatically generates the corresponding prompts.
 It processes a 2K‑resolution video (2160×2100, 97 frames) in only 65 seconds on a single NVIDIA H800 GPU without any acceleration.
 Experiments show strong performance in content fidelity, texture restoration, and temporal consistency.

 ---